USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

-Now that your halfAdder hardware is inside your testbench entity, we are going to declare some additional signals that correspond to the switches and LEDs per our previous block diagram:
+Now that your halfAdder hardware is inside your testbench entity, we are going to declare some additional signals that correspond to the switches and LEDs per our previous block diagram {numref}`half-adder-entity`

 ![half-adder architecture](img/ice2_image13.jpg)